barbalet/mosul/PLAN.md

 - Completed: Step 8 - Use `snapshot` captures as visual regression evidence when sprite-driven unit rendering and civilian state art replace the current symbolic overlays.
 - Completed: Step 9 - Use AIBattle to tune AI pacing, result criteria, civilian-risk visibility, and battle-state readability before moving the same visualization improvements into the player-facing Mosul app.
 - Completed: Step 10 - Improve civilian-risk readability where risk rings overlap contact, objective, and unit markers in the shared tactical map.
-- Active: Step 11 - Keep edge labels and dense contact stacks inside the shared tactical-map frame.
+- Completed: Step 11 - Keep edge labels and dense contact stacks inside the shared tactical-map frame.
+- Active: Step 12 - Tune AIBattle pacing and result criteria using the repeatable evidence report.
-- Active detail: Use the latest AIBattle evidence to clamp right-edge marker labels and reduce dense contact stack clipping before broader AI/play tuning.
+- Active detail: Use the latest AIBattle report to adjust autoplay pacing, unresolved-contact pressure, and partial-win criteria now that map readability blockers are reduced.
 - Last advanced: 2026-06-08

 ## Current Public Baseline